sameljk/sameljk.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+---

 I am an MMath graduate from Durham University.
 I studied courses that branch off macroscopic-level fluid dynamics and quantum field theory (QFT), with a particular interest in the [construction of the Standard Model](/projects/mmath/).

 This October I will be joining the [Department of Mathematical Sciences](https://www.durham.ac.uk/departments/academic/mathematical-sciences/) at Durham for my PhD, specialising in astrophysical fluid dynamics.
-You can read project specifics [here](https://sam-kay.com/news/phd-accept/).
+Project specifics: [here](https://sam-kay.com/news/phd-accept/).

 I write and help produce the maths magazine [Chalkdust](https://chalkdustmagazine.com); I have written a number of articles [as myself](https://chalkdustmagazine.com/author/sam-kay/) and as the cryptic crossword setter [Seuss](https://chalkdustmagazine.com/category/regulars/cryptic/).

 I co-hosted the popular maths podcast [Chalkboard Ultra](/projects/chalkboard/), where [Louie Leventhall](https://www.linkedin.com/in/louie-leventhall/) and I talked about cool (!) concepts in maths and chatted to PhD candiates and lecturers about their research.
 The reins are now in the hands of Cassia Pearce.

-You can contact me via the links at the bottom of this page.
-I reply the quickest via email.
+During the summers I haved worked as a STEM, Outdoor Adventure and Rockshop counsellor at a children's summer camp in Pennsylvania, USA.
+I have been the lead pianist and keytar player in various bands, most recently in [Quantum Funk Theory](https://www.instagram.com/thequantumfunktheory/) (QFT).